gab0071/solidity-advanced/truffle/README.md

 <h2>Commands</h2>

 - $ `truffle compile `: Upon first run, all contracts will be compiled.
 Upon subsequent runs, Truffle will compile only the contracts that have been changed since the last compile.
-- $ `truffle migrate `: This will run all migrations located within your project's migrations directory.
+- $ `truffle migrate `: This will run all migrations located within our project's migrations directory.
-- $ `truffle test `: Run our tests in the test folder.
+- $ `truffle test `: Run all tests located within our project's test directory.

 <h2> Technologies / Built With </h2>